Cable Alternatives: Get Rid of Cable and Still Watch TV

 Why pay more for cable when you don't have to?
 There are plenty of better options.
 With this list of cable alternatives, cut the cord today.

-It wasn't so long ago that if you wanted to watch TV, you had only a couple ways to do it, and all of them were too expensive.
+It wasn't so long ago that if you wanted to watch TV, you had only a couple of ways to do it, and all of them were too expensive.
 If you got by with just basic cable, you'd still be paying $30 a month or more.

 Then there were the extras.
 Movie channels.
 Music.
 Pay-per-view.
 Suddenly you were paying a hundred dollars a month, or more.
 You had 900 channels, but the middle 400 or so were mysteriously inaccessible.
-And still you found yourself flipping channels—because nothing was on.
+And still, you found yourself flipping channels—because nothing was on.

 Those days are over.
 Now you can watch what you want, when you want, for a reasonable price.
 Take a look at the options below to see which cable alternative is the best fit for you.